kimdennisb/idealeaf/README.md

 4. npm run lint:ejs - Lint some ejs template

 ## Deploy
-Deploy on heroku and MongoDB
+Deploy on Heroku/Vercel and MongoDB